 2.2.2.
 DCP – Equity Income

-The DCP - Equity Income is designed as an equity fund.
+DCP – Equity Income is designed as an equity fund.
 To achieve its investment objective, the sub-fund aims to invest in individual equities, equity indices (via ETFs and/or index options) from the USA, Europe (including Switzerland), money market instruments and derivatives.
 Income can be generated in particular from dividends and option premiums.
-Option premiums collected through writing options are a key pillar of the sub-fund’s income strategy.
-In conjunction with dividend payments, the aim is to generate regular, price-independent sources of income for the sub-fund's investors.
-As an actively managed equity fund, these income sources are intended to be supplemented by price gains.
+Option premiums, which are collected through option writer transactions, form an important pillar of the sub-fund’s income concept.
+In conjunction with dividend payments, the aim is to generate regular, price-independent sources of income for the sub-fund’s investors.
+As an active equity fund, these are to be supplemented by price gains.
 In addition to direct investments and options on individual shares, options on common indices such as the S&P500, the EuroStoxx50 or the SMI can also provide regular premium income.
-Index options (call and put options) can also be purchased if the portfolio manager believes this is conducive to the sub-fund's objective.
+Index options (call and put options) can also be purchased if the portfolio manager believes this is conducive to the sub-fund’s objective.

 The sub-fund takes sustainability risks into account when making investment decisions in accordance with Article 6 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector.

-As this sub-fund does not make sustainable investments in accordance with Regulation (EU) 2019/2088 and does not promote environmental or social characteristics, no adverse impact on sustainability factors within the meaning of Article 7 (1) a) of Regulation (EU) 2019/2088 is taken into account.
+As this sub-fund does not make any sustainable investments in accordance with Regulation (EU) 2019/2088 and does not promote any environmental or social characteristics, no adverse impacts on sustainability factors within the meaning of Article 7 (1) a) of Regulation (EU) 2019/2088 are taken into account.
+At company level, DCP does not currently consider any material adverse impacts of investment decisions on sustainability factors within the meaning of Art.
+4 para.
+1 lit. b SFDR.

 More information on the strategy and allocation process of DCP – Equity Income can be found here: